ethereum-optimism/community-hub/src/docs/developers/fees.md

 Optimistic Ethereum is a lot cheaper than regular Ethereum but transaction fees do still exist.
 Here we'll cover what those fees are for, how to estimate them, and how to present them to your users.

-We recommend that you first read the [user's guide to transaction fees](/docs/users/fees.md).

 ## Transaction fees on L1